pca2/pca2.github.io/_posts/2024-11-21-sleep-restriction-therapy.md

 If it was above 80%:
 - It's time to expand your time in bed by 15-30 minutes.
-- If your sleep schedule was previously in bed at 2am, out of bed at 7am
-- Your new schedule can be: in bed at 1:30am, out bed at 7am
+- If your sleep schedule was previously in bed at 2am, out of bed at 7am, your new schedule can be in bed at 1:30am, out bed at 7am
-- When expanding your time in bed it's usually suggested your update your bed time and leave your out of bed time consistent, but it's up to you.
+- When expanding your time in bed it's usually suggested you update your get in bed time and leave your get out of bed time consistent, but it's up to you.

 If it was below 80%